Conference 2026

 This vision is already taking shape.
 From farmer-led data cooperatives in India to Vietnam’s national AI stack; from multilingual systems in Indonesia and Malaysia to worker organizing in the Philippines and platform cooperatives in Spain, each example offers a concrete glimpse of what is possible.

-This is not a vision flown in from elsewhere.
-It draws from intellectual and political traditions that have long resisted extractive and techno-solutionist models.
-Buddhist ethics center compassion and interdependence.
-Thailand’s sufficiency economy questions growth-at-all-costs.
-Gandhian thought champions decentralization and restraint, while Ambedkarite critique demands justice and names who is left out.
-These traditions ground the conference’s move beyond Western-centric debates, opening space for regional imagination and challenging assumptions about whose values shape technology.
+This vision does not arrive from elsewhere.
+It draws on intellectual and political traditions that have long resisted extractive and techno-solutionist models.
+Buddhist ethics foreground compassion and interdependence, while Thailand’s sufficiency economy questions growth-at-all-costs.
+Gandhian thought champions decentralization and restraint, and Ambedkarite critique insists on justice by asking who is excluded and whose voices are missing.
+Together, these traditions move the conversation beyond Western-centric debates and open space for regional imagination about how technology should be shaped.

 Solidarity AI is not just a space for critique.
 It is where experiments connect, where strategies are shared, and where fragments of a different technological future begin to cohere.
 Now is the moment to commit; to build together, to imagine boldly, and to move beyond what we were told was inevitable.